-C.1.30 Indicate the specific mechanisms established by the Company to preserve the independence of the external auditors, as well as, if applicable, the mechanisms to preserve the independence of financial analysts, investment banks and rating agencies, including how they have implemented the legal provisions in practice.
+C.1.30\Indicate the specific mechanisms established by the Company to preserve the independence of the external auditors, as well as, if applicable, the mechanisms to preserve the independence of financial analysts, investment banks and rating agencies, including how they have implemented the legal provisions in practice.

-To this end, Article 37.
-4 of the Regulations of the Board states that "The primary duty of the Audit and Control Committee shall be to support the Board of Directors in its oversight tasks, by periodically reviewing, among others, the process of preparing financial and economic information., its internal controls and the independence of the external auditor.
-In particular, by way of example, and without prejudice to other tasks entrusted to it by the Board of Directors, the Audit and Control Committee shall be responsible for:
+Accordingly, art.
+37.4 of the Regulations of the Board states that "The main function of the Audit and Compliance Committee shall be to support the Board of Directors in its supervisory duties by periodically reviewing, inter alia, the process of drawing up economic and financial information, its internal controls and the independence of the external auditor.
+In particular, yet notwithstanding other duties that may be entrusted to it by the Board of Directors, the Audit and Compliance Committee shall be responsible for:

-b) Serve as a channel of communication between the Board of Directors and the Company's external auditor, assessing the results of each audit.
-The external auditor shall also: [...] (iv) establish the appropriate relations with the external auditor to receive information on those matters that could threaten its independence, for examination by the Committee, and any other matters related to the process of carrying out the auditing of accounts and, where appropriate, the authorisation of services other than those prohibited, in the terms contemplated in the regulations governing the auditing of accounts on the independence regime, and also those other communications contemplated in the legislation on auditing of accounts and in the auditing standards; (v) ensuring the independence of the external auditor, particularly by putting appropriate measures in place: 1) to ensure that the engagement of advisory and consultancy services with said auditor or companies in its group does not entail a risk to its independence, for which purpose the Committee shall request and receive annually from said auditor a declaration of its independence in relation to the Company or entities directly or indirectly related to it, as well as detailed and individualised information on additional services of any kind rendered and the corresponding fees received from these entities by the external auditor or by the persons or entities related to it, in accordance with the provisions of the regulations governing the auditing of accounts; 2) for the Company to notify the CNMV of the change of auditor, accompanied by a statement of any disagreements with the outgoing auditor and, if any, their content, and, in the event of resignation of the external auditor, to examine the circumstances giving rise to such resignation; and 3) ensure that the Company and the external auditor comply with current rules on the provision of non-audit services, limits on the concentration of the auditor's business and, in general, other rules on auditor independence, and ensure that the external auditor's remuneration for its work does not compromise its quality or independence; and (vi) encourage the Company's auditor to assume responsibility for the audits of the companies comprising the Group.
+b) Serving as a channel of communication between the Board of Directors and the Company's external auditor, assessing the results of each audit.
+The external auditor shall also have the following duties: [...]

-c) Each year, prior to the issuance of the account auditing report, issuing a report that expresses an opinion on whether the independence of the auditors or audit firms has been compromised.
-This report shall contain, in any case, a reasoned assessment on the provision of each and every one of the additional services referred to in section b)v)1) above, taken individually and as a whole, other than the legal audit and in relation to the system of independence or the regulations governing the account auditing activities."
+- (iv) establishing appropriate relations with the external auditor to receive information on matters that may undermine its independence, for scrutiny by the committee, and any other matters related to the auditing process and, where appropriate, the authorisation of services other than those prohibited, in the terms contemplated in the regulations governing the auditing of accounts on the independence regime, and also any other communications contemplated in the legislation on auditing of accounts and in the auditing standards; - (v) ensuring the independence of the external auditor by establishing, in particular, appropriate measures: - 1) ensuring that the engagement of advisory and consultancy services with the external auditor or companies in its Group does not entail a risk to its independence, for which purpose the Committee shall request and receive annually from the external auditor a declaration of its independence in relation to the Company or entities directly or indirectly related thereto, as well as detailed and individualised information on additional services of any kind rendered and the corresponding fees received from these entities by the external auditor or by persons or entities related thereto, in accordance with the provisions of the regulations governing the auditing of accounts; - 2) for the Company to notify the CNMV of the change of auditor, accompanied by a statement of any disagreements with the outgoing auditor and, if any, their content, and, in the event of resignation of the external auditor, to examine the circumstances giving rise to such resignation; and - 3) ensure that the Company and the external auditor comply with current rules on the provision of non-audit services, limits on the concentration of the auditor's business and, in general, other rules on auditor independence, and ensure that the external auditor's remuneration for its work does not compromise its quality or independence; and - (vi) encourage the Company's auditor to assume responsibility for the audits of the companies comprising the Group. - c) Each year, prior to the issuance of the account auditing report, issuing a report that expresses an opinion on whether the independence of the auditors or audit firms has been compromised.
+This report shall contain, in any case, a reasoned assessment on the provision of each and every one of the additional services referred to in section b)v)1) above, taken individually and as a whole, other than the legal audit and in relation to the system of independence or the regulations governing the account auditing activities".